 Jianyou Li, Hiroya Tanaka, Keio Univ.
 (Japan)

 The concept of 3D printed splint appeared in few years ago, and its light weight and ventilation can improve the comfortableness for patients.
 In this study, two main techniques to control the infilling densities and printing temperature are applied on printing splint prototype.
 The gradual increasing of infilling density from splint outside to inside would turn the partial strength from hard to flexible.
 Besides, higher printing temperature can also achieve stronger hardness after cooling.
 Such structural can provide high strength in outside surface to keep the immovable function, and give flexible touch of inside surface to decrease friction on the patient’s skin.

 3D printing and IoT for personalized everyday objects in nursing and healthcare

 Yoshihiro Asano, Hiroya Tanaka, Shoko Miyagawa, Junki Yoshioka, Keio Univ.
 (Japan)

 Today, 3D printing in medical use are mainly focusing on the symptom itself, not on everyday lives of patients.
 However, with life span extending, many of us will live a life with chronic disease for long time.
-To support their lives, we use 3D printing for making everyday objects from nursing / healthcare perspective.
-In our project, we invited many kinds of people such as engineer, nurses and patients to our research activity and found methodologies for collaboration.
+To support their lives, we use 3D printing for making everyday objects from a nursing / healthcare perspective.
+In our project, we invited many kinds of people such as engineers, nurses and patients to our research activity and found methodologies for collaboration.
 Also we’re developing the IoT sensing system, which monitor activities of 3D printed objects remotely.

 3D printing of protein molecules